NicLandajo/comfyui-preview-image-monitor/README.md

  ⊞ Note on OS: This custom node has been tested on Windows 10 environment only ⊞

 #
-☕︎ Support: A small donation helps! ☕︎ https://buymeacoffee.com/nicolaslandajo
+☕︎ Support: A small 1 Dollar donation helps! ☕︎ https://buymeacoffee.com/nicolaslandajo

-⭐ Star this repository — it’s quick, free, and helps others discover the project
+⭐ Can’t or don’t feel like donating?
+No worries at all!
+Just giving the repo a star helps others discover it, and that support means the world

 🌍 Share this tool with anyone you think would enjoy it! 🌍